An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ► Soap, Hand Sanitizers, and Disinfectants

-Cleaning products are significant in a post-disaster scenario to prevent the spread of diseases that can be rampant in such an environment.
-Basic items like soap, hand sanitizers, and disinfectants will be crucial for trade as they will be in great demand.
+Cleaning products are crucial in a post-disaster scenario to prevent the spreading of diseases, which can be rampant in such an environment.
+Basic items like soap, hand sanitizers, and disinfectants will be in great demand, making them crucial for trade.

 ► Toilet Paper and Feminine Hygiene Products